ThetaOmega01/tex_to_typst/README.md

 uv run tex_to_typst.py
 ```

-Copy LaTeX content to clipboard - it will automatically be converted to Typst.
+Copy LaTeX content to clipboard - it will automatically be converted to Typst and replace the current clipboard.

 It can be used with mathpix for image to typst workflow.